 1. Where on earth…?

 It’s almost impossible to tell whether a reptile has been bred in captivity or snatched from the wild.
 Making matters worse, traders sometimes lie about where their animals come from.
-The trade in wild-caught reptiles is driving species towards extinction, please don’t support it!
+The trade in wild-caught reptiles is driving species towards extinction, so please don’t support it!

 2. Captivity drives reptiles up the wall